nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### The death of Ivan Ilyc, by Lev Tolstoy

+★★★★☆

+(*La morte di Ivan Ilyc, Feltrinelli*)

+This work is a potent warning against the superficiality of life and a call to seek a more authentic and conscious existence.
+The main themes (and there are many for a booklet of a few pages, but that is what can be achieved by a giant of literature) are the inevitability of death, the hypocrisy of "civilized" society, alienation and loneliness, the meaning of life, and redemption through suffering.
+It is one of Tolstoy's minor works, the philosophical-religious period from his second and last periods.
+Admirable.

 ### La scomparsa di Majorana, by Leonardo Sascia

 ★★★☆☆